Year of Call: 1989

-Paul has been a Recorder of the Crown Court since 2005, where he is authorised to try serious sexual offences.
-He is also approved to sit as a County Court Recorder on private and public family cases.
-Paul has been a Bencher of Gray's Inn since 2013 and is currently the Leader of the Wales and Chester Circuit.
+Paul is a section 9 (4) Deputy High Court Judge assigned to the Family Division and the Court of Protection.
+He has been a Recorder of the Crown Court since 2005 and a Family Court Recorder since 2008.
+Paul has been a Bencher of Gray's Inn since 2013 and was the Leader of the Wales and Chester Circuit from 2017 to 2020.

 Paul was approved counsel on the Welsh Government Panel of Advocates under the category of Family and Children Law from 2009 to 2013.
-In July 2017 he was appointed again to this Panel.
+In July 2017 he was appointed again until his retirement from the Panel in 2021.
 Paul is a case reviewer for the Bar Pro Bono Unit.
 He has also acted as a member of the combined Bar Council / SRA fees appeal tribunal.
 Paul was formerly director of Family Contact (Cardiff) for over 10 years and has also been an External Examiner on the Cardiff University Law School B.P.T.C. course.

 Before coming to the Bar, Paul acquired extensive experience, in a residential social worker capacity, in working with deaf people and people with learning disabilities and mental illness.

 Paul is a Welsh speaker and member of the Gorsedd who is married with one son.